Skip to main content

 i18next will take care of proper pluralization rules in the currently active language and provide multiple different forms if required.

-When translating text with simple HTML tags or other React components, you will need to use the <Trans> component.
+When translating text with simple HTML tags or other React components, we ask that you use the <Trans> component.

 import { Trans } from 'react-i18next';